kefeimo/tutorial-template-rtd-test/docs/source/quick-start.rst

 .. _Bootstrap-VOLTTRON-environment:

-#.
-Bootstrap VOLTTRON environment
+3. Bootstrap VOLTTRON environment
 ------------------------------

 VOLTTRON is a Python-based platform.
 In this step, we will rely on The bootstrap.py  script in the VOLTTRON root directory to create a virtual environment  and install the package's Python dependencies.

 .. note::

    VOLTTRON provides different message bus options.
-In this tutorial we will demonstrate the default ZeroMQ option. (more about message bus)
+In this tutorial we will demonstrate the default ZeroMQ option.
+(Read more about :ref:`message bus<Message-Bus>`.)

 Running the following command (this may take a while)